Century Aluminum Company (CENX) Shares Decline Despite Market Challenges

-Century Aluminum Company (NASDAQ: CENX)’s stock price has plunge by -8.33relation to previous closing price of 8.46.
-Nevertheless, the company has seen a -6.34% plunge in its stock price over the last five trading sessions.
+Century Aluminum Company (NASDAQ: CENX) has experienced a decline in its stock price by -5.26 compared to its previous closing price of 7.60.
+However, the company has seen a fall of -9.21% in its stock price over the last five trading days.

 Is It Worth Investing in Century Aluminum Company (NASDAQ: CENX) Right Now?

-Additionally, the 36-month beta value for CENX is 2.67.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for CENX is at 2.67.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for CENX is $11.00, which is $3.24 above the current price.
-The public float for CENX is 51.40M and currently, short sellers hold a 12.34% ratio of that float.
-The average trading volume of CENX on May 09, 2023 was 1.52M shares.
+The average price suggested by analysts for CENX is $11.00, which is $3.8 above the current market price.
+The public float for CENX is 51.40M, and currently, shorts hold a 14.11% of that float.
+The average trading volume for CENX on May 12, 2023 was 1.54M shares.

 CENX’s Market Performance